 Enjoy the music

-You have come to be entertained, moved, transported, or perhaps, to satisfy a loved one's plea.
-Anyway, you're there, so you might as well enjoy it.
+You have come to be entertained, moved, transported, or perhaps, to find out what the KSO is all about.
+We hope you enjoy your experience.
 Some do this watching the orchestra or the conductor.
 Some do this with eyes shut.
 Experiment.
 Enjoy!

 Make a lot of noise in the lobby

 We love to hear the lobby "buzz" before and after the concert.
 So, please limit your conversations to before or after the music.
-Oh, and anything that makes unwanted noise should be left at home or silenced.
-This includes: cell phones, pagers, wrist watches, crinkly candy wrappers, baby monitors, children under the age of two, most pets, and some distant relatives.
+Anything that makes unwanted noise should be left at home or silenced.
+This includes: cell phones, pagers, tablets, wrist watches and crinkly candy wrappers.

 Bring your young children to our Family Discovery concerts